What We Eat Now Affects Our Health – and Eyes – Later

 Your Diet and Your Eyes

-No one wants to consider the possibility of losing their eyesight or developing problems that make their vision worse, but the truth is, eye issues like AMD and cataracts are being diagnosed in new patients every day.
+No one wants to consider the possibility of losing their eyesight or developing problems that make their vision worse, but the truth is, that eye issues like AMD and cataracts are being diagnosed in new patients every day.
 Genetics are often blamed as one of the major causes of certain eye diseases like cataracts, glaucoma, or macular degeneration.
 However, you can still decrease the likelihood that you will develop these conditions by ensuring that you are consuming eye-healthy nutrients.

 A healthy diet that supports good eyesight should include plenty of fruits and vegetables.
 That’s not news to most people.
 However, some people don’t realize just how much of these foods they need to stay healthy.
 You should be eating between five and 10 servings of fruits and vegetables daily, which translates to between 2-1/2 and 6-1/2 cups every day.